GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge/index.md

 the ad platform host name, and URLs to access bidding logic and bidding signals.
 1. The user visits a site such as a news publisher, that displays ads and is configured to accept ads selected using FLEDGE.
-1. The user's browser runs an 'auction' to choose an ad for inventory (ad slots) that accept FLEDGE-selected ad.
+1. The user's browser runs an 'auction' to choose an ad for inventory (ad slots) that can accept FLEDGE-selected ads.
 The 'seller' in this auction might be the site itself or a third party acting on its behalf, such as a supply-side platform.
 The 'buyers' are third parties bidding for the site's ad inventory, such as demand-side platforms acting on behalf of advertisers.
 The seller in this ad auction has three jobs:<br>